mssola/thesis/README.md

 ## The Storm application

-The Storm application is distributed into multiple directories:
+The Storm application is distributed into multiple directories (as you will probably guess, this application is called "snacker" internally :P):

 * The `src` directory contains the executable.
 * The `snacker-core` directory contains the common library being used by the